 However, in 2008, following the filing of a legal challenge to CAMR by 15 states and other groups, a federal appeals court ruled the regulation to be invalid and remanded it to EPA for further action.
-Thus, it is not now in effect and, once again, the US is without a mercury emissions reduction law.
 The federal court identified several legal deficiencies with the rule, including that EPA had the legal obligation to regulate mercury as a HAP once it made its finding that it was necessary and appropriate to regulate it.
-EPA then appealed the adverse ruling to the US Supreme Court.
-Many states have since developed their own regulations to reduce mercury, as explained below.
+The Court also ruled that EPA had failed to make necessary findings to proceed under the section of the Clean Air Act under which it sought to regulate mercury.
+While there is now no federal regulation of these mercury emissions, many states have since developed their own regulations to reduce mercury, as discussed above in Section I.